apolopena/gitpod-laravel-starter/README.md

 For now this will be something you need to figure out.
 Eventually some guidelines for how to do that will be added here.

 <br />

+## Gitpod Caveats
+Gitpod is an amazing and dynamic platform however at times, and especially during it's peak hours, latency can affect the workspace.
+Here are a few symptoms that you can try to remedy by recreating the workspace or waiting for some time before trying to open or create a workspace.
+This section will be updated as Gitpod progresses.
+  - **Symptom**: Workspace loads, IDE displays, however one or more terminals are blank.
+    - **Possible Fix**: Delete the workspace in your Gitpod dashboard and then [recreate the workspace](#creating-a-new-workspace-in-gitpod-from-your-new-github-project-repository).
+  - **Symptom**: Workspace loads, IDE displays, however no ports become available and or the spinner stays spinning in the terminal even after a couple of minutes.
+    - **Possible Fix**: Refresh the browser

 ## Thanks